 For acute cases of optic neuritis, steroids can speed up your visual recovery, but they don’t have an affect on long-term visual outcomes.
 It is therefore advisable to combine steroid treatment with other treatments.

 Take action on MS fatigue

 Lack of sleep and fatigue can also trigger eye problems, or make them worse.
 You can read about how to manage MS fatigue here.

 Here you can connect with others who have had similar experiences and share advice.

-Our evidence-based, 7-Step Recovery Program combines all these lifestyle changes, that will also help with other MS symptoms so that you can take action, renew your sense of hope and see positive differences for yourself.
+Our evidence-based, 7-Step Program combines all these lifestyle changes, that will also help with other MS symptoms so that you can take action, renew your sense of hope and see positive differences for yourself.

 What are the next steps?

 If it seems like there is too much information and you don’t know where to start, read through our next steps – we can help you.